AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 * Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
 * Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.
 * Include a privacy manifest for AEPCore and AEPServices.

+### iOS Edge 5.0.0

+Major version update for [Edge Network](../../edge/edge-network/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+The current release includes the following changes:

+* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
+* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

+### iOS EdgeIdentity 5.0.0

+Major version update for [Identity for Edge Network](../../edge/identity-for-edge-network/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+The current release includes the following changes:

+* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
+* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

 ## March 12, 2024